 Outpatient Diabetes Education

-The Outpatient Diabetic Education Program at Garrett Regional Medical Center provides comprehensive diabetic education Type 1 diabetes, Type 2 diabetes and Gestational diabetes.
+The Outpatient Diabetic Education Program at Garrett Regional Medical Center provides comprehensive diabetic education for Type 1 diabetes, Type 2 diabetes and Gestational diabetes.
 The program is instructed by a certified diabetic educator who works with your physician to develop a plan to keep your blood sugar under control.
 Individual or group classes are offered depending on the needs and demands.
 Discussion includes topics as related to each type of diabetes covering causes, how insulin works, the role of glucose, risk factors, preventing complications, monitoring, problem solving, healthy eating, benefits of physical activity, medications, and long term considerations.
 We can also assist with insulin adjustments, insulin pumps, or continuous glucose monitors.

 Outpatient Diabetes Education Program services include: